 - Articles of interest

-Families will also help set the pace for their communication with you.
+Families will also help set the pace and expectation for their communication with you.
 It is important to acknowledge it can take time for families to feel safe, comfortable and friendly.
 Different forms of communication can play an important role in easing the process.
 Using a combination of communication styles with families might work best for their needs to be met.
 Other ideas may be to translate written communication into the home languages of the families supported in the program and consider having translators that are regularly available for face-to-face or phone communication.